UofT-HPRC/tpdp/README.md

  - bash aliases used on the MPSoCs, and a script to enable AXI timeout checking
  - A neat little method Clark uses to compile HLS (I really like it).
  - Some tcl utilities.
-For example, scripts that automatically configure the 100G ethernet for the MPSoCs
+For example, scripts that automatically configure the 100G ethernet for the MPSoCs.
+ - The Zynq presets for the MPSoC

 `ip_core_tidbits` is just meant to help you get started using common IPs.
 Right now we have stuff on: